 |Englewood Apartments worth $2,000,000

 |Susie Seller||Hackensack Shopping Center||Cash|

 Typically the exchange is not simultaneous but deferred.
 In the first leg of the exchange, Tony sells the Englewood Apartments to Bob for cash.
 However, by using Isaac as intermediary, the sale is actually done by Isaac, who retains the cash.
 Tony cannot have actual or constructive receipt of the cash proceeds of the sale.

-Within 45 days of the date of the closing, Tony must identify the replacement property he wants to buy, which in this case is the Hackensack shopping center.
+Within 45 days of the date of the closing, Tony must identify the replacement property he wants to buy, which in this case is the Hackensack Shopping Center.
 He must close on that shopping center within 180 days of the closing of the sale of the Englewood Apartments or the due date of his tax return (including extensions) whichever is earlier.
 During that period, he enters into a contract to buy the Hackensack Shopping Center from Susie for $5,000,000.
-Prior to the closing, he assigns the contract to Isaac who closes with Susie, using the cash from the Englewood closing plus additional cash and mortgage financing provided by Tony.
+Prior to the closing, he assigns the contract to Isaac who closes with Susie, using the cash from the Englewood Apartment closing plus additional cash and mortgage financing obtained by Tony.
 After the second closing, Tony has the Hackensack Shopping Center, Bob has the Englewood Apartments, Susie has received cash and Isaac has earned a fee.

 The taxation of this transaction works as follow: Tony Taxpayer owns the Englewood Apartments, subject to a $1,000,000 first mortgage, with the following tax characteristics: